linkel/linkel.github.io/README.md

 # Notes to Self

+## Script Instructions
+I wrote a script in this folder that I titled [md_to_html](md_to_html.sh) which runs pandoc and sed to convert from md to html, format my html headers, and stick the written content into the template.
+Should make it a lot easier to write articles and not worry about the manual html copy-pasting afterwards.

+`md_to_html.sh filename title` is the format.

+Example:
+`. md_to_html.sh ./md/SQL-Server-GUID-Sort-Order.md "SQL Server GUID Sort Order"`

+## Manual Instructions
 Converting from markdown to html is done by:

 `pandoc test1.md -f markdown -t html -s -o test1.html`